 Logging the Transaction

-Travel Services requires that each CTA ticket transaction be logged at the time of purchase.
+Travel Services requires that each CTA ticket transaction be logged.
 The department must log each transaction by one of the two following methods:

 - Create a CTA Reconciliation Report using the issuing bank's online software tool.
 (Travel Services recommends that departmental CTA users use this method.)
-For instructions, see the Appendix on 95.04.5-7.)
+For instructions, see the WSU PaymentNet 4 CTA website at:

 - Complete a CTA Log Sheet (PDF version).
 To obtain copies, complete and/or print the master form on 95.04.4.